Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

-Steps to Earning Substance Abuse Counselor Certification in New York
+- Steps to Becoming Certified as a Substance Abuse Counselor in New York

 Steps to Becoming Certified as a Substance Abuse Counselor in New York